Testing parametric models in linear-directional regression: Introduction

-Despite the fact that these methods provide flexible estimators which may capture the regression shape, in terms of interpretation of the results, purely parametric models may be more convenient.
-In this context, goodness-of-fit testing methods can be designed, providing a tool for assessing a certain parametric linear-directional regression model.
 Goodness-of-fit tests for directional data, or including a directional component in the data generating process, have not been deeply studied.
 For the density case, \cite{Boente2013} provide a nonparametric goodness-of-fit test for directional densities and similar ideas are used by \cite{Garcia-Portugues:clt} for directional-linear densities.
 Except for the exploratory tool and lack-of-fit test for linear-circular regression developed by \cite{Deschepper2008} there are no other works in the regression context.
-A goodness-of-fit test for parametric regression models will be presented in this paper.
-The test is based on a squared distance between the parametric fit and a nonparametric one.
-Specifically, a modified local linear estimator, similar to the one proposed by \cite{DiMarzio2014} will be introduced with this purpose.
-Theoretical properties of the test statistic will be studied, and its effectiveness in practice will be confirmed by simulation results.\\
+The related Euclidean literature is extensive: the reader is referred to \cite{Hart1997} for a comprehensive reference and to \cite{Hardle1993} and \cite{Alcala1999} for the most relevant works for this contribution.\\

-The paper is organized as follows.
-Basic notation is introduced in Section \ref{gofreg:sec:reg}, where the projected local regression estimator is also analyzed.
-Section \ref{gofreg:sec:gof} includes the main results, regarding the asymptotic behavior of the test statistic.
-A consistent bootstrap strategy is also presented.
-The performance of the proposed method is assessed for finite samples in a simulation study, provided in Section \ref{gofreg:sec:simu}.
-Section \ref{gofreg:sec:data} shows a real data application on news popularity prediction.
-An appendix contains the proofs of the main results.
-Proofs of technical lemmas and further information on the simulation study, jointly with more simulation results, are provided as supplementary material.
+This paper presents a goodness-of-fit test for parametric linear-directional regression models.
+The test is constructed from a projected local regression estimator (Section \ref{sec:reg}).
+The asymptotic distribution of the test statistic, based on a weighted squared distance between the nonparametric and parametric fits, is obtained under a family of local alternatives containing the null hypothesis (Section \ref{sec:gof}).
+A bootstrap strategy, proved to be consistent, is proposed for the calibration of the test in practice.
+The performance of the test is checked for finite samples in a simulation study (Section \ref{sec:simu}) and the test is applied to assess a constrained linear model for news popularity prediction in text mining (Section \ref{sec:data}).
+An appendix contains the proofs of the main results, whereas technical lemmas and further information on the simulation study and data application are provided as Supporting Information (SI).